shuvooa707/sLib/README.md

 # sLib
 A simple JavaScript library for doing trivial task with a little bit more convenience.
-Some of functions are global and some are pollyfills that are directly injected to the classes.
+Some of the functions are global and some are pollyfills that are directly injected to the classes.